ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Note

 The jump from Level 2 to Level 3 represents a larger percentage increase (doubling the bonuses) compared to Level 3 to Level 4 (which adds flat 25% increments).
-However, Level 4 still provides meaningful improvement and is recommended if resources allow.
+Level 4 still provides meaningful improvement and is worth it if resources allow.

 Testing Observations: Level 1 vs. Level 4

-Practical testing reveals dramatic differences between upgrade tiers:
+Practical testing reveals stark differences between upgrade tiers:

 • Level 1: Slow enough between shots that the weapon naturally re-centers before the next shot, creating an illusion of stability

-• Level 4: Fires so rapidly that without attachments, shots begin climbing upward because the increased fire rate outpaces the base dispersion recovery
+• Level 4: Fires so rapidly that without attachments, shots start climbing because the increased fire rate outpaces the base dispersion recovery

-This comparison demonstrates that Level 4's apparent "less accuracy" actually reflects its dramatically increased fire rate—the weapon shoots faster than it can naturally re-center without attachment support.
+Level 4's apparent "less accuracy" actually reflects its faster fire rate.
+The weapon shoots faster than it can naturally re-center without attachment support.

 Acquisition Methods

-Players can obtain the Renegade through multiple channels:
+You can get the Renegade through multiple channels:

 • Crafting: Available at the Gunsmith bench for reasonable material costs once you have the blueprint